sst/sst/README.md

 ### And more

 As a bonus, SST also supports deploying your CloudFormation stacks asynchronously.
 So you don't have to waste CI build minutes waiting for CloudFormation to complete.
 [Seed](https://seed.run) natively supports concurrent asynchronous deployments for your SST apps.
-Making it really fast and virtually free to deploy!
+Making it 5x faster than other CI services.
+And SST deployments on Seed are free!

 SST also comes with a few other niceties: